 Back pain is one of the commonest causes that lead us to doctors’ outpatient clinic.
-Three out of four adult will experience back pain during their lifetime.
-The intensity of pain may vary with person to person.
-Most acute episodes of back pain are quite benign and self limiting, however, chronic back pain are quite disabling physically, psychologically as well as economically!
+Three out of four adults will experience back pain during their lifetime.
+The intensity of pain may vary from person to person.
+Most acute episodes of back pain are quite benign and self-limiting, however, chronic back pain is quite disabling physically, psychologically as well as economically!

 What is back?

-Back is an area of body spanning from base of head to the buttocks, on backside.
-We, in medical term, mean back as a part of body made up with vertebral column, muscles supporting vertebral column, ligaments binding vertebral column and associated structures.
+Back is an area of body spanning from the base of the head to the buttocks, on the backside.
+We, in medical term, mean back as a part of the body made up of the vertebral column, muscles supporting vertebral column, ligaments binding vertebral column and associated structures.

 What is Vertebral Column?

-Vertebral column is like a tower made up of small pieces of bones stacked one over the other, separated by cushion like structure called discs.
-The column supports the head (skull) and connects with the hipbone below.
+The vertebral column is like a tower made up of small pieces of bones stacked one over the other, separated by cushion like structure called discs.
+The column supports the head (skull) and connects with the hip bone below.
 It gives a shape to our torso, transfers load and protects the spinal cord.

 What causes back pain?

 There are numerous factors responsible for back pain.
-The commonest cause of back pain is muscle sprain.
+The commonest cause of back pain is a muscle strain.
 It could be because of repeated insult to back mechanics due to our faulty lifestyle.
-However, there are other pathological causes also like injury to disc and joints (facet joints) of spine, infection of spine, fracture of vertebrae, tumours of spine etc.
+However, there are other pathological causes also like an injury to disc and joints (facet joints) of the spine, infection of the spine, fracture of vertebrae, tumors of spine etc.

 Does all back pain need treatment?

 Fortunately, No. Most back pain subsides on its own with the rest of few days.
-Most back pain become mild or disappear in a week or two.
-Those pathological back pains may need disease specific treatment.
+Most back pains become mild or disappear in a week or two.
+Those pathological back pains may need disease-specific treatment.

 What is the role of physiotherapy in the management of back pain?

-Does obesity or weight is related with back pain?
+Does obesity or weight be related to back pain?

 We generally carry a myth that those who are in laborious activities tend to have more back pain.
 They are at higher risk of having muscle sprains but back pain is found also in similar proportion in persons who have sedentary work habits.
 However, back injuries and pain are more commonly found in workers who use vibrating tools quite often.
 Other than that there is no scientifically proven work style that leads to back pain.

-Yes, there is a gross relation of back pain and age.
+Yes, there is a gross relation between back pain and age.
 It is not that incidence of back pain will be more in certain age groups.
 But age will lead us to the cause of back pain.
-In young, it is the muscle sprain that is the commonest cause of back pain, while in older people, the effects of age related wear and tear will give rise to a chronic back pain.
+In young, it is the muscle strain that is the commonest cause of back pain, while in older people, the effects of age-related wear and tear will give rise to a chronic back pain.